-OBJECTIVE C14: PESTICIDES
+OBJECTIVE C14: HERBICIDES, PESTICIDES AND FERTILIZERS

-Project Component/s Solvent Manufacturing Facility.
-Potential Impact Adjacent land/property contaminated by the application of pesticides.
+Project Component/s Onion dehydration plant; Access roads.
+Potential Impact Adjacent land/property or natural environments contaminated by the - application of herbicides, fertilizers and pesticides.
 Activities/Risk Sources Activities associated with facility construction.
 Mitigation: To protect and mitigate impacts on the environment and surrounding Target/Objective land uses.

-Mitigation: Action/Control Responsibility Timeframe All personnel working with any pesticide must be registered and comply with the requirements set in these registrations.
-All equipment associated to pesticides must be maintained in accordance to the set standards.
-The disposal of all redundant and empty containers of pesticides must be controlled and disposed of at a waste management facility licensed under the National Environmental Management: Waste Act.
-Contractor Construction phase
+Mitigation: Action/Control Responsibility Timeframe The contractor must make sure of, and allow, all legal Contractor Construction requirements regarding herbicide application procedures.
+It phase is vital that the contractor becomes familiar with all the information detailed on every herbicide label before using it.
+The instructions on the label must be strictly followed throughout.
+The contractor shall take all necessary precautions to prevent overspray of herbicides outside of the demarcated construction areas and onto natural veld.
+All personnel working with any herbicide, pesticide or fertilizer must be registered and comply with the requirements set in these registrations.
+The contractor must put a system in place to control the use of herbicides and pesticides.
+All equipment associated to herbicides and pesticides must be maintained in accordance to the set standards.
+The disposal of all redundant and empty containers of herbicides and pesticides must be controlled and disposed of at a waste management facility licensed under the National Environmental Management: Waste Act.

-Performance Indicator Pesticides use is controlled to prevent impacts on the environment and surrounded land uses.
+Performance Indicator Herbicide, pesticides and fertilizer use is controlled to prevent impacts on the environment and surrounded land uses.
 Monitoring This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.